lasfarfz-pixel/Car-Price-Prediction/README.md

 ## My Analysis

-One of the most interesting findings from this project was that vehicle price is not determined by a single characteristic.
+What's really interesting about this project is that it showed us how the price of a vehicle isn't just about one thing - there are lots of factors at play.

 While horsepower is often associated with expensive vehicles, the analysis demonstrated that engine size, vehicle weight, fuel consumption, and vehicle dimensions collectively play a significant role in determining market value.